 Watch as frontman Yannis Philippakis explains the inspiration behind the title of the first and second volume of their fifth album.

-When asked if the name was inspired by a need to save the environment, frontman Yannis replied: "I think it's from a Nintendo save screen and I came across the phrase maybe a year or two ago".
+Asked about the origins behind the album name, frontman Yannis told Radio X: "I think it's from a Nintendo save screen and I came across the phrase maybe a year or two ago".

 Watch him explain all in our video above.